zathio/zathio/README.md

 ## I'm Mathis, a French Front-end Developer 💻

+- 💼 I'm currently working as a Freelancer
-- 📚 I’m currently learning about server side rendering
+- 📚 I plan to start learning Three.js
 - ⚡ About me: I love sport, gaming and coding

 ---